What is the Mahjong Card?

 When a hand shows numbers in different colors, it means those numbers must come from different suits.
 For example, if "111" is blue and "222" is red, you need three 1s from one suit and three 2s from a different suit.

 In Mini Mahj, the card viewer uses a similar color system.
-Tap the card icon during gameplay to view all available hands and their tile patterns.
+Tap the Card icon during gameplay to view all available hands and their tile patterns while you play.

 Exposed vs. Concealed